KSU-MS/IC_Injector_Tester/README.md

-# BennesawBateInjectorTester
+# KennesawSateInjectorTester
- Fuel injector test bench code
+ Fuel injector test bench code, uses a 4.1 and 4 load cells with a ADC to get a weight See project proposal